Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/knowledgebase/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">World class support</a>.
 Have questions on how to use our contact form maker or set up your web application?
 We are happy to help.
 Our passion is to help you <strong>defy the limits</strong> to take on bigger projects, earn more clients, and grow your business.

-== Payment Forms, Form APIs, and Marketing Integrations == In addition to all the features listed above, power up with these integrations.
+== Payment Forms, Form APIs, and Marketing Integrations == In addition to all the features listed above, power up your contact forms, surveys, quiz forms, registration forms, and calculators with these integrations.

 * <a href="https://formidableforms.com/features/paypal-wordpress-payments/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">PayPal Payment Forms</a>.
 Automate your business by collecting instant payments and recurring payments from clients.
 Collect information, calculate a total, and send clients to PayPal from your payment forms and donation forms.
 * <a href="https://formidableforms.com/features/stripe-payments-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Stripe Payment Forms</a>.
 Keep users on your site while collecting Stripe payments from a credit card form.
 Select from one time and recurring charges in order forms and donation forms.
 Stripe processes payments with simple PCI compliance.